openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 Bounded dynamism allows programs to represent the maximum runtime size that a particular dynamic dimension of a tensor can have.
-This makes it possible to run such programs on hardware that doesn't support dynamic tensors but could support it if the upper bounds of tensor dimensions are known at the compilation time.
+This makes it possible to run such programs on platforms that don't support dynamic tensors but could support it if the upper bounds of tensor dimensions are known at the compilation time.
 Applications include: